 The final project for this course will be a proposal for an ESL or EFL class targeted to a particular population, and designed with a particular theme in mind.
+Crucially, this course must center around communicative language teaching.
 This proposal should include at a minimum the following pieces, which we will work on throughout the semester:

-- (1) A complete syllabus, including goals and description of student population - (2) A detailed schedule for at least 15 classes that follows a logical sequence and includes an appropriate topic and language goal - (3) At least 3 detailed lesson plans that fit into the schedule and are sequential in order.
-You are encouraged to revise your first 2 lesson plans and include them here if you planned them such that they follow logically from one to the other - (4) At least 2 complete ready-for-distribution assignments that include clear instructions and obvious educational objectives.
-Both of these should fit logically into one of the 3 lesson plans provided. - (5) At least 1 complete ready-for-distribution rubric with explanation and motivation for one of the assignments in (4)
+(1) A complete syllabus, including goals and description of student population

+(2) A detailed schedule for at least 15 classes that follows a logical sequence and includes an appropriate topic and language goal

+(3) At least 3 detailed lesson plans that fit into the schedule and are sequential in order.
+You are encouraged to revise your first 2 lesson plans and include them here if you planned them such that they follow logically from one to the other

+(4) At least 2 complete ready-for-distribution assignments that include clear instructions and obvious educational objectives.
+Both of these should fit logically into one of the 3 lesson plans provided.

+(5) At least 1 complete ready-for-distribution rubric with explanation and motivation for one of the assignments in (4)

-The final project, due on final exam day, will be graded on the following criteria:
+The final project, due on final exam day, May 10, will be graded on the following criteria: